-Join JETAA USA & USJETAA for a talk with one of America’s leading Japan experts, Sheila Smith on the state of US-Japan partnership.
+Watch the video from the October 14 webinar hosted by JETAA USA & USJETAA with one of America’s leading Japan experts, Sheila Smith on the state of US-Japan partnership.

 - Speaker: Sheila A. Smith, Council on Foreign Relations

 - Agenda (Friday, October 14, 2022, 5:00-6:00 pm EST)